This article may contain compensated links. Please read disclaimer for more info.

 - Stohrer – 51 Rue Montorgueil, Paris 2

-A mille-feuille, or millefeuille, is a small cake made of three layers of puff pastry and two layers of pastry cream.
-Its name means “thousand sheets” and refers to a large number of dough sheets that make up each cake.
+A mille-feuille, or millefeuille, is a small Parisian pastry made of three layers of puff pastry and two layers of pastry cream.
+Its name means ‘thousand sheets’ and refers to the many dough sheets that make up each cake.

 The mille-feuille is one of the best desserts in Paris but also one of the most difficult Parisian cakes to prepare.
 The top of the mille-feuille is iced with icing sugar or fondant.
-Also, it is possible to add jam or fruit but the typical mille-feuille is just like on the picture.
+Also, it is possible to add jam or fruit, but the typical mille-feuille is just like in the picture.

-The mille-feuille became very popular in the 19th century, especially among the local nobility.
+The mille-feuille became a popular cake in Paris in the 19th century, especially among the local nobility.
 Today it is one of Parisians’ favorite cakes.

 Where to find a good Mille-feuille cake in Paris?